Unboxed-Software/solana-course/content/transfer-hook.md

-Note: The transfer hook gets called *after* the transfer happens, so at the point when the transfer hook is getting invoked, the tokens have been transferred from the sender to the receiver.

 ### 3. Fallback

-One last caveat to the onchain portion of transfer hooks: When dealing with Anchor, we need to specify a `fallback` instruction in the Anchor program to handle the Cross-Program Invocation (CPI) from the Token Extensions Program.
+One last caveat to the onchain portion of transfer hooks: when dealing with Anchor, we need to specify a `fallback` instruction in the Anchor program to handle the Cross-Program Invocation (CPI) from the Token Extensions Program.